Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Passive account (name of accounting object):

-Thus, the passive account, which takes into account the sources of property formation, reflects: on the credit side of the account - balances at the beginning and end of operations and business transactions that cause an increase in balances; on the debit side of the account, only business transactions that cause a decrease in balances are shown.
+Thus, on the passive account, which takes into account the sources of formation of property, the following are reflected: on the credit side of the account - balances at the beginning and end of transactions and business transactions that cause an increase in balances; On the debit side of the account only business transactions that cause a decrease in balances are shown.

-Using the previously given notation, to determine the balance of the passive account at the end of the reporting period, we will draw up the following formula:
+Using the previously given notations, to determine the balance of the passive account at the end of the reporting period, we will draw up the following formula:

-In passive accounts, the increase in the sources of formation of economic assets is shown on the right side, and the balance can only be credit.
+In passive accounts, the increase in the sources of formation of economic assets is shown on the right side, and the balance can only be a credit one.

 Situation two: the amount of the initial balance and the amount of turnover on the credit of the account are equal to the amount shown on the debit of the account.
 In this case, there will be no balance at the end of the reporting period.

-But there are also active-passive accounts, which have signs of both active and passive accounts.
-In such accounts, the balance can be both debit and credit, or both debit and credit (the so-called "detailed balance").
+But there are also active-passive accounts, which have characteristics of both active and passive accounts.
+In such accounts, the balance can be both debit and credit, or both debit and credit (the so-called “expanded balance”).

-For example, for the account “Settlements with various debtors and creditors”, the debit balance shows the amount of receivables and is reflected in the asset balance.
-The credit balance on this account shows the amount of accounts payable and is reflected in the liabilities side of the balance sheet.
+For example, for the account “Settlements with various debtors and creditors,” the debit balance shows the amount of receivables and is reflected in the balance sheet asset.
+The credit balance on this account shows the amount of accounts payable and is reflected in the liability side of the balance sheet.

-It is impossible to determine the detailed balance in active-passive accounts in the usual way; this requires analytical accounting data.
-Analytical accounting provides information on the status of settlements with each debtor (for example, with a buyer) and with each creditor (for example, a supplier of an organization in debt of materials), i.e., the balance is displayed for each buyer and supplier separately, and then the total amount of the receivable and accounts payable.
+It is impossible to determine the expanded balance in active-liability accounts in the usual manner; this requires analytical accounting data.
+Analytical accounting provides information on the status of settlements with each debtor (for example, with a buyer) and with each creditor (for example, a supplier of materials to an organization), i.e., the balance is displayed for each buyer and supplier separately, and then the total amount of receivables and accounts payable.

-Based on the foregoing, the order of entries in the accounts is as follows:
+Based on the above, the order of entries in the accounts is as follows:

 Accounts are opened at the beginning of the year (period);

-at the beginning of the year (period), according to the balance sheet, the initial balances (balance) are recorded;
+at the beginning of the year (period), initial balances (balances) are recorded in the accounts according to the balance sheet data;

 during the reporting period (month), business transactions are reflected in the accounts;

-at the end of the reporting period (month), turnovers are calculated on the accounts and final balances (balances) are displayed;
+at the end of the reporting period (month), the turnover of the accounts is calculated and the final balances (balances) are displayed;

-at the end of the reporting period (month), on the basis of data on the final balances (balances) of the accounts, a balance sheet is drawn up.
+at the end of the reporting period (month), a balance sheet is drawn up based on data on the final balances of accounts.

 Passive bank accounts

-Passive balance sheet accounts reflect: bank funds, funds of organizations and individuals, deposits, funds in settlements, bank profit, accounts payable, other liabilities and borrowed funds.
-An increase in a passive account is reflected in a credit, and a decrease in a debit.
+Passive balance sheet accounts reflect: bank funds, funds of organizations and citizens, deposits, funds in settlements, bank profits, accounts payable, other liabilities and borrowed funds.
+An increase in a liability account is reflected as a credit, and a decrease as a debit.

 Funds in passive accounts are the bank's resources for lending and financing the organization, and debt in active accounts shows the use of these resources.

-Off-balance accounts according to economic content are also divided, like balance ones, into active and passive.
-Operations are reflected in accounting using the double entry method: active accounts correspond with account 99999, passive accounts correspond with account 99998, while accounts 99998 and 99999 are maintained only in the currency of the Russian Federation - in rubles.
+Off-balance sheet accounts are also divided by economic content, like balance sheet accounts, into active and passive.
+In accounting, transactions are reflected using the double entry method: active accounts correspond to account 99999, passive accounts - to account 99998, while accounts 99998 and 99999 are maintained only in the currency of the Russian Federation - in rubles.

-Based on Chart of Accounts commercial banks constitute a balance.
-Balance is the main form financial reporting, but directly Balance sheet is a report on financial condition bank, which displays its assets, liabilities and equity in monetary terms on a given date.
+Based on chart of accounts commercial banks make up the balance.
+Balance is the basic form financial statements, but directly Balance sheet- this is a report on financial condition bank, which displays its assets, liabilities and equity in monetary terms on a specific date.
 The balance sheet is the main tool for studying the activities of the bank.

-Accounts of the nomenclature of the bank's balance sheet are divided into balance and off-balance.
-Balance accounts are active and passive.
+The accounts of the bank's balance sheet are divided into on-balance sheet and off-balance sheet.
+Balance sheet accounts are either active or passive.
 They are grouped into sections according to their economic content.
 One section can contain active and passive accounts.

-Active balance accounts take into account: cash in the bank's cash departments, short-term and long-term loans, costs for capital investments, receivables, other assets and diverted funds.
-On active accounts, an increase is reflected in the debit, and a decrease in the credit.
+Active balance sheet accounts take into account: cash in the bank's cash desks, short-term and long-term loans, costs for capital investments, accounts receivable, other assets and diverted funds.
+In active accounts, an increase is reflected as a debit, and a decrease as a credit.

-Depending on the type of object of observation, the accounts are divided into active and passive.
+Depending on the type of observation object, accounts are divided into active and passive.
 Active accounts reflect the property of the enterprise, and passive accounts reflect the obligations of the organization (methods of forming this property).
-For example, the accounts “Fixed assets”, “Cashier”, “Materials” can be attributed to active accounts, and to passive accounts “Settlements with personnel for remuneration”, “Authorized capital”, “Reserve capital”, etc. Recording on the accounts begins reflection of the opening balance (opening balance).
-On active accounts, this balance is recorded as a debit, and on passive accounts, as a credit.
+For example, active accounts include accounts “Fixed assets”, “Cash”, “Materials”, and passive accounts “Settlements with personnel for wages”, “Authorized capital”, “Reserve capital”, etc. Recording on the accounts begins reflection of the opening balance (opening balance).
+On active accounts this balance is recorded as a debit, on passive accounts – as a credit.

-Then all transactions leading to a change in the balance are recorded on the accounts.
-Operations that increase the remainder are written on the side of the remainder, while decreasing operations are written on the opposite side.
-That is, on active accounts, an increase is reflected in debit, a decrease in credit.
-On passive accounts, on the contrary, an increase is reflected in a loan, a decrease in a debit.
-If we add up the sums of all transactions recorded on the sides of the account, we get turnovers.
-The total amount recorded on the debit of the account is called the debit turnover, on the credit of the account - credit.
-When calculating turnovers, the initial balance is not taken into account.
-The final balance (end balance) of an account is determined by adding to the initial balance the turnover on the same side of the account on which the initial balance is located, and subtracting the turnover on the opposite side.
-For example, when determining the final balance on an active account, you need to add the initial balance to the debit turnover and subtract the credit turnover.
-The final balance (may not be) is recorded on the same side of the account as the initial one.
+The accounts then record all transactions that change the balance.
+Transactions that increase the balance are recorded on the balance side, while transactions that decrease the balance are recorded on the opposite side.
+That is, in active accounts, an increase is reflected as a debit, a decrease as a credit.
+In passive accounts, on the contrary, an increase is reflected as a credit, a decrease as a debit.
+If you add up the sums of all transactions recorded on the sides of the account, you get turnover.
+The total amount recorded on the debit side of the account is called debit turnover, and on the credit side of the account – credit turnover.
+When calculating revolutions, the initial balance is not taken into account.
+The final balance (final balance) of an account is determined by adding to the initial balance the turnover on the same side of the account on which the initial balance is located, and subtracting the turnover on the opposite side.
+For example, when determining the final balance on an active account, you need to add the initial balance with the debit turnover and subtract the credit turnover.
+The ending balance (there may not be one) is recorded on the same side of the account as the beginning balance.
 If there was no initial balance, then the balance at the end of the reporting period is found by subtracting the smaller one from the larger turnover.
-The balance is recorded on the side of the account on which the amount of the larger turnover was reflected.
+The balance is recorded on the side of the account on which the larger turnover amount was reflected.

 Scheme of the structure of active and passive accounts:

-In addition to accounts for accounting for the organization's property (active) and the sources of its formation (passive), there are also accounts in accounting that simultaneously reflect both property and the sources of its formation.
-Such accounts are called active-passive, which are intended mainly for settlements with different debtors and creditors.
+In addition to accounts for accounting for the organization’s property (active) and the sources of its formation (passive), in accounting there are also accounts that simultaneously reflect both the property and the sources of its formation.
+Such accounts are called active-passive, which are intended mainly for settlements with various debtors and creditors.

 Depending on the state of these calculations, there can be three cases:

-Either other enterprises owe our company, i.е. are our debtors - in this case, the balance on such accounts will be debit, will be reflected in the asset balance, the account itself will accordingly be active;
+Or our enterprise is owed by other enterprises, i.e. are our debtors - in this case, the balance on such accounts will be debit and will be reflected in the asset balance sheet, the account itself will accordingly be active;

-or our enterprise is a debtor of some other enterprise, which will be our creditor - in this case, the balance will be credit, it will be reflected in the liability of the balance sheet, the account itself will accordingly act as a passive one;
+or our enterprise is a debtor of some other enterprise, which will be our creditor - in this case, the balance will be a credit balance, reflected in the liability side of the balance sheet, and the account itself will accordingly act as a liability;

-however, in practice, the following situation is most often encountered, when other economic bodies owe our company, and our company is a debtor of any economic bodies - in this case, the balance will be both debit and credit (detailed balance), will be reflected in both the asset and the liability of the balance .
+however, in practice, the following situation most often occurs when our enterprise is owed by other economic entities, and our enterprise is a debtor to some economic entities - in this case, the balance will be both debit and credit (expanded balance), reflected in both the asset and liability of the balance sheet .

-In order to determine the closing balance of an active-passive account, the following rule is used: the monthly turnover on the side of the account where the opening balance is reflected is added to the opening balance, and the monthly turnover on the opposite side of the account is subtracted.
-The positive difference will be the final balance, which will be reflected on the same side of the account as the initial one; and a negative difference - that the balance will move to the opposite side of the account in relation to the initial one.
-If there is no opening balance on the active-passive account, then the closing balance is determined by comparing monthly turnovers and is reflected on the side of the account where the turnover is greater.
+In order to determine the final balance for an active-liability account, the following rule is used: the monthly turnover on the side of the account where the initial balance is reflected is added to the opening balance, and the monthly turnover on the opposite side of the account is subtracted.
+The positive difference will be the final balance, which will be reflected on the same side of the account as the initial one; and a negative difference means that the balance will move to the opposite side of the account in relation to the initial one.
+If there is no opening balance in an active-liability account, then the final balance is determined by comparing monthly turnover and is reflected on the side of the account where the turnover is greater.

-An example of an active-passive account with a detailed balance is the account “Settlements with different debtors and creditors”.
-The debit balance of this account reflects receivables, the credit balance reflects accounts payable.
-Debit entries can have different meanings - either an increase in receivables or a decrease in accounts payable.
-The loan reflects either an increase in accounts payable or a decrease in receivables.
-The structure of an active-passive account with a detailed balance can be presented in the table.
+An example of an active-passive account with an expanded balance is the account “Settlements with various debtors and creditors.”
+The debit balance of this account reflects accounts receivable, the credit balance reflects accounts payable.
+Debit entries can have different meanings - either an increase in accounts receivable or a decrease in accounts payable.
+The credit reflects either an increase in accounts payable or a decrease in accounts receivable.
+The structure of an active-liability account with an expanded balance can be presented in the table.

-For the accounting material assets use an account of a different form, in which, in addition to monetary meters, natural indicators are entered.
+For the accounting material assets They use a different form of account, into which, in addition to monetary measures, they enter natural indicators.
 This form is used mainly in analytical accounts.

-Analytical - accounts that are used for a detailed description of the object of observation.
-They are opened in the development of each synthetic account.
+Analytical – accounts that are used for detailed characteristics of the object of observation.
+They open in the development of each synthetic account.

 Active-passive account structure:

-Accounts on which the property of the organization, its obligations and business processes reflected in a generalized form, are called synthetic.
-For example, these are the accounts “Fixed Assets”, “Payments”, etc. Accounting carried out on synthetic accounts is called synthetic.
+Accounts in which the organization’s property, its obligations and business processes reflected in a generalized form are called synthetic.
+For example, these are the accounts “Fixed assets”, “Payroll calculations”, etc. Accounting carried out on synthetic accounts is called synthetic.
 It is conducted only in monetary terms.
-For the operational management of economic activity, as well as control over the safety of property, generalizing data obtained using synthetic accounting is not enough.
-For example, in addition to information about total amount fixed assets, you must have information about each item of fixed assets separately (building, equipment, machinery, etc.); To have full view about settlements with personnel for remuneration, you need to know the details of settlements with each employee individually (Petrov, Sidorov, etc.).
-To obtain detailed, dissected, analytical data on accounting objects, analytical accounts are used.
-Accounts that reflect detailed data for each separate species property, liabilities of organizations and processes are called analytical.
+For the operational management of economic activities, as well as control over the safety of property, generalized data obtained using synthetic accounting is not enough.
+For example, in addition to data about total amount fixed assets, it is necessary to have information about each fixed asset object separately (building, equipment, machinery, etc.); To have full view about settlements with personnel for wages, you need to know the details of settlements with each employee individually (Petrov, Sidorov, etc.).
+To obtain detailed, disaggregated, analytical data about accounting objects, analytical accounts are used.
+Accounts that reflect detailed data for each separate species property, obligations of organizations and processes are called analytical.
 Accounting carried out on analytical accounts is also called analytical.

-Analytical accounts are opened in addition to synthetic ones in order to detail them and obtain private indicators for each individual type of property, source of property formation, business transaction.
-For example, to synthetic account"Materials" analytical accounts "Gasoline", "Diesel oil", etc. can be opened.
+Analytical accounts are opened in addition to synthetic ones for the purpose of detailing them and obtaining specific indicators for each individual type of property, source of property formation, and business transaction.
+For example, to synthetic account“Materials” analytical accounts “Gasoline”, “Diesel Oil”, etc. can be opened.
 In this case, analytical accounts will show the movement of each material separately.
-Obviously, the following conditions will be satisfied in this case.
-The sums of debit and credit turnovers of analytical accounts will be respectively equal to the debit and credit turnovers of the synthetic account that combines them.
-The sum of the initial balances of analytical accounts will be equal to the initial balance of the synthetic account that combines them.
-The same can be said about closing balances.
+Obviously, the following conditions will be met.
+The amounts of debit and credit turnover of analytical accounts will be respectively equal to the debit and credit turnover of the synthetic account combining them.
+The sum of the initial balances of analytical accounts will be equal to the initial balance of the synthetic account combining them.
+The same can be said about ending balances.

 Share